Navigating the College Soccer Recruitment Process: Common Mistakes to Avoid

 ❌ Judging a School TOO SOON

-👉 What matters is: Will you play?
+👉 What truly matters is: Will you play?
 Will you grow?
 Will the academics suit you?
 Many players start at smaller or less “glamorous” schools and transfer to bigger ones later.
 Where you start doesn't define where you finish.

 ❌ Unrealistic Scholarship Expectations

-🎯 The Most Common Mistake of All?
-Unrealistic Expectations
+🎯 The Most Common Mistake of All: Unrealistic Expectations

-Thinking your highlight tape alone will get you offers
+Believing your highlight tape alone will get you offers

 Underestimating the academic or time demands